Title: In Lily’s Memory

 The upper part of the house was destroyed.
-Baby Harry’s cry could be heard as the two men stepped through the arch where the door use to be, and they rushed up the stairs, following the sound.
+Baby Harry’s cry could be heard as the two men stepped through the arch where the door used to be, and they rushed up the stairs, following the sound.

-Wands drawn, they entered the nursery and James almost dropped his wand as he stared at Severus Snape cradling his wife’s body and weeping.
+Wands drawn, they entered the nursery, and James almost dropped his wand as he stared at Severus Snape cradling his wife’s body and weeping.
 Time seemed to stand still as he tried in vain to unfreeze his body, willing it to react, to move.
 His vision blackened as he tried to remember how to breathe, and just before he lost consciousness, he saw Sirius picking up and comforting his son.

-The next thing he heard were the sound of loud voices, his fuzzy brain could just make out Sirius’ voice and what he thought could be Hagrid, “what, how,” James sat up slowly and tried to get his bearings.
+The next thing he heard was the sound of loud voices, his fuzzy brain could just make out Sirius’ voice and what he thought could be Hagrid, “what, how,” James sat up slowly and tried to get his bearings.